Sunand-e/Zanda-wiki/Local-development-setup.md

 AZURE_CLIENT_SECRET=
 ```

-As the backend API is secured behind authentication, the easiest way to authenticate with the API is via the frontend.
+**As the backend API is secured behind authentication, the easiest way to authenticate with the API is via the frontend.
+You can build the frontend, or use the frontend dev server.
+The build is faster and more responsive, whereas the dev server will let you see your change to the frontend in real time.**

+- Create a directory to hold the frontend export:

+mkdir -p ../learning-platform-frontend-export

 - In the root directory (the one containing `learning-platform-api` directory), clone the frontend: